Using the Parquet File Format with Impala Tables

 Although Parquet is a column-oriented file format, do not expect to find one data file for each column.
 Parquet keeps all the data for a row within the same data file, to ensure that the columns for a row are always available on the same node for processing.
 What Parquet does is to set a large HDFS block size and a matching maximum data file size, to ensure that I/O and network transfer requests apply to large batches of data.

 Within that data file, the data for a set of rows is rearranged so that all the values from the first column are organized in one contiguous block, then all the values from the second column, and so on.
 Putting the values from the same column next to each other lets Impala use effective compression techniques on the values in that column.

-When Impala retrieves or tests the data for a particular column, it opens all the data files, but only reads the portion of each file where the values for that column are stored consecutively.
+When Impala retrieves or tests the data for a particular column, it opens all the data files, but only reads the portion of each file containing the values for that column.
+The column values are stored consecutively, minimizing the I/O required to process the values within a single column.
 If other columns are named in the SELECT list or WHERE clauses, the data for all columns in the same row is available within that same data file.

 If an INSERT statement brings in less than one Parquet block's worth of data, the resulting data file is smaller than ideal.
 Thus, if you do split up an ETL job to use multiple INSERT statements, try to keep the volume of data for each INSERT statement to approximately 256 MB, or a multiple of 256 MB.